nghianguyentek/docs/programming/web/README.md

   - How many pages should we have?
   - The navigation between our pages

-*The output can be a sitemap, and any presentable navigations (e.g., a mockup, hand-writing papers, or an MS PowerPoint slides).*
+*The output can be a sitemap, and any presentable navigation (e.g., a mockup, hand-writing papers, or an MS PowerPoint slides).*

 - The relationships between our data and pages.
 - Identifying (UI and server-side) components